 Andrew From Germany

 As I was nearing Lordsburg, I met Andrew coming in the opposite direction.
-Andrew was from Germany and visiting the United States
+Andrew is from Germany and was visiting the United States

 for the first time.
 He began in Miami, Florida and was headed to Los Angeles, California.

 I gave him my phone number and told him he could call me if he ever needs an "American friend" to ask a

 question about our culture.
 I'd hate to see someone try to rip him off.

 Anyway, I got a picture of him, and then he wanted one with both of us. :)

 Lordsburg, New Mexico

 Lordsburg is in the county seat of Hildago County and located in the southwest corner of New Mexico.